hkraemer/PECUZAL_python/docs/index.rst

 Licence
 =======
-This is under blabla Licence
+This is program is free software and runs under `MIT Licence <https://opensource.org/licenses/MIT>`_.

 Indices and tables